Table View for Project Management: The Ultimate Way to Manage Project Data

 4. Ownership gets harder to track as the team grows

-When teams scale, accountability quietly slips.
+When project teams scale, accountability quietly slips.
 Tasks get created without owners.
 Work sits in stages with no one responsible.
 And by the time the gap surfaces, the delay has already started.

 5. Project data ends up scattered across too many tools